The hydroxyl group(s) may occur at various positions in the carbon chain which can be saturated or monoenoic.

 Since 3-hydroxy fatty acids are unique structural components of the endotoxin (LPS), characteristic of Gram-negative bacteria, they can be employed as biomarkers for estimating the amount of these bacteria in atmospheric aerosols (Lee AKY et al., Atm Envir 2004, 38, 6307).
 Nevertheless, there are limitations in their use when analyzing animal tissues since they are also produced by mitochondrial beta-oxidation (Szponar B et al., J Microbiol Meth 2002, 50, 283).
 Chemically, endotoxin is lipopolysaccharides which is a major constituent of the outer membrane of Gram-negative bacteria.
 The lipid portion of the endotoxin, lipid A, is chemically distinct from all other lipids in biological membranes and consists of characteristic 3-hydroxy fatty acids, primarily with carbon chain lengths from 10 to 18, attached to hydroxyl and amino groups of a disaccharide backbone.
 It has been proposed that 3-hydroxy fatty acid quantification may be employed as biomarkers of endotoxins and Gram-negative bacterial community in atmospheric aerosols (Lee AKY et al., Atmosph Environ 2004, 38, 6307).
 This approach is more iformative than the determination of mass loading, total endotoxin concentration in aerosols.
 The relative abundance of 3-hydroxy FA in soils was shown to vary with mean annual air temperature (MAAT) and pH in soils.

 3-Hydroxy fatty acids, derived from Gram-negative bacterial outer membranes, have received attention for their potential as new terrestrial pH and temperature proxies for palaeoclimate studies (Wang C., et al., Org Geochem 2016, 94, 21).
 It has been shown that 3-OH-FAs based proxies can also be developed and applied to the marine environment (Yang Y et al., Org Geochem 2020, 141, 103975).
+Further research have focused on the potential use of bacterial 3-OH-FAs as proxies for paleoclimate reconstruction in both aquatic and terrestrial environments (Yang Y et al., Org Geochem 2021, 160, 104277).

 The LPS layer is not limited to bacteria.
 The presence of this cell wall component has been reported in a medically important higher basidiomycete, Antrodia camphorata (Cheng J. et al., J Agric Food Chem 2005, 53, 469), this fungal LPS reversing the immuno-regulating properties exerted by bacterial LPS.